 According to the Wall Street Journal, “Sen. Charles Grassley is considering introducing legislation that would hold nonprofit hospitals more accountable for their tax breaks, aides to the Iowa senator, who is the ranking Republican on the Senate Finance Committee, have said.
 The legislation would require them to spend a minimum amount on free care for the poor and set curbs on executive compensation and conflicts of interest, the aides have said.”
 Some top level executives at not for profit hospitals are making (I’d never say earning) more than $1 million a year.
 I don’t know how many have corporate jets.

 Sen. Grassley, the deep thinking republican from Iowa, has not thought deeply enough.
 This problem is worse than he realizes.
-Harvard is a not for profit corporation that has a 12 gazillion dollar endowment that used to generate tax free earning and likely will again sometime this century.
+Harvard is a not for profit corporation that has a 12 gazillion dollar endowment that used to generate tax free earning and likely will again double sometime soon.
 It pays some of it’s faculty $500,000 a year and they have tenure allowing them to all hold the same opinions.
 Harvard’s president makes at least a million.
 Both these figures seem way too high to me.
 Grassley should haul some of these freeloaders before the finance committee and tell them about the real world.

 After he gets finished with Harvard he can look closer to home.
 The University of Iowa probably pays its football coach $2 million or more a year.
 This is a real triple dip.
 The university is owned by the state, contributions to its athletic department are tax deductible, and it gets federal grants.
 I’m sure Grassley will be shocked and dismayed when he discovers these outrageous inequities.
 Even the team’s quarterback makes less than $2 million and he has to take hits by 300 pound linemen while the coach just needs a scowl and a clipboard.
 See the list below. *